zhuan0122/C-StudyNotes/c#_data_sturcture.md

 it is applied to variables b and c as well

-15. decalre strings in double quotes while declare char in single quote a string is a series of unicode characters a char is a unicode characters
+15. decalre strings in double quotes while declare char in single quote a string is a series of unicode characters > "hi Huan" > [h,i, ,H,u,a,n] ---a sequence of char, each char stores 16 bits value a char is a unicode characters

 usually if we decalre byte using var instead of byte type keyword